awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

   1. Choose the **Bucket Policy** button\.

   1. Paste the following policy statement into the **Bucket policy editor**\.
-Make sure to substitute your bucket name in the Resource property value\.
+Make sure to substitute your bucket name in the Resource element, and your AWS account ID in the Condition element\.
+The expression in the Condition element ensure AWS Serverless Application Repository only has permission to access applications from the specified AWS account\.
+For more information about policy statements, see [IAM JSON policy elements reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.

      ```
       1. {